jsalsman/colonizetitan/README.md

 # Copyright
 Copyright released under the GNU Affero General Public License or any subsequent version of that or the Apache License with superior patent cross-licensing provisions.
 By Jim Salsman, December 2016.

-# More information about Twine, Twinery.org, and Twee
+# More Information about Twine, Twinery.org, and Twee
 http://twinery.org

 https://www.youtube.com/watch?v=o95Ns9XiIwk